vorlie/Lifedrain/README.md

         - ⏳ Adjust the cooldown for lifesteal activation (time between consecutive lifesteal uses).
     - **Disable Mob Healing:** You can disable mob healing entirely by setting `mobsHealOnHit` to `false` in the configuration.
 - **Client-Side Customization:**
-    - 🎆 Enable or disable particle effects when healing is triggered (client-side only).
+    - 🎆 Enable or disable particle effects when healing is triggered.
     - 🔍 Configuration options are accessible through **Cloth Config** and **Mod Menu.**
 - 📁 All settings are saved to `lifedrain.json` and can be modified directly.
 - The config file is automatically updated to add missing values if they are not found. ✅